-2. Walk around the impressing Temples
+2. Walk Around Impressive Temples

 In Phuket, you can admire the amazing Buddhist temples.
-The most important is Wat Chalong, dedicated to monks – medics and herbalists.
-Luang Pho Chaem and Luang Pho Chuang – they were mediators between the fighting parties during the uprising in 1876.
-They cured the wounded, folded broken bones, so the Thais believe that prayer here has healing power.
-This is a beautiful place worth a separate article.
-Many tourists and believers come here during the day, and the red gold roofs of temples look impressive, shining in the sun.
+The most important is Wat Chalong, which dedicated to medic and herbalist monks Luang Pho Chaem and Luang Pho Chuang.
+They were mediators between the fighting parties during the uprising in 1876 who cured the wounded and mended broken bones, so the Thais believe that praying here has healing powers.
+This beautiful place is worth a whole separate article!
+Many tourists and believers come here during the day, and the red-gold roofs of temples look impressive, shining in the sun.

-3. Take a great shot at Phuket Viewpoints
+3. Take a Great Shot at Phuket Viewpoints

 4. Relax on the Beautiful Beaches

 In addition to the old part of the city, Phuket Town offers several night markets.
 The largest and best known is Chillva Market.
-Above everything, you can buy very tasty food here at low prices.
-The choice is very large, so it is the perfect place for people who want to taste the real Thai cuisine.
-In addition to eating there is a whole lot of Chinese trinkets and several pubs with live music.
+Above everything, you can buy tasty food at low prices.
+The number of choices is high, so it is the perfect place for people who want to taste real Thai cuisine.
+In addition to eating, there is a whole lot of Chinese trinkets and several pubs with live music.

 Phuket, the largest island in Thailand, delights some and disappoints others with controversy.
 One thing is certain: you will not be bored here.
 The number of attractions per square meter is probably the largest in all of Thailand.
 Every type of tourist can be found here: party people, couples, families with children, and retirees.
 Everyone will find something for them.